Purchase the Day Trips and Hidden Places Around Rochester books

 Howe Caves

-The limestone beds formed by ancient sea creatures were relatively soft compared to other rock formations such as marble and granite.
+The limestone beds formed by ancient sea creatures were relatively soft compared to other rock formations, such as marble and granite.
 As a result, rainwater trickling down from the ground quickly eroded the top layers of the limestone.
 This process created small cracks that opened to the layers below, allowing rainwater to dissolve the limestone.

 Over time, small cracks expanded into extensive openings, allowing underground streams to flow through.
 These streams gradually carved out the incredible cave formations and winding passageways of Howe Caverns.
 Millions of years ago, sea creatures left behind solid limestone deposits, which were later shaped by the gentle yet persistent flow of underground brooks and streams.